- December 11, 2017

 What’s your revenue target?
 When do you think that you will start making profits?

-Shahani: We want to be a Rs 500-crore company in 4-5 years.
+Shahani: We want to be an Rs 500-crore company in 4-5 years.
 Though we will have to get to yearly revenue goals, at the moment it’s too early for us to determine that.
-But we’ll make profit by the time we reach the turnover mark.
+But we’ll make a profit by the time we reach the turnover mark.

 How would you measure the success of your startup?